humminghomes/interview-questions/README.md

 ## In-Person Practice Problem
+_Note: eventually, once we have a huge influx of candidates, these can be tweaked to be a little more difficult and be sent home as a take-home_

+### Types of interviews
-### API Reference Exercise
+#### API Reference Exercise
-1. Homes database, display all the homes, provide a detail for each home, edit & delete homes
+1. [Frontend] Homes database, display all the homes, provide a detail for each home, edit & delete homes
-2. Payment problem; architect a way for users to send an invoice for a job, edit the invoice, and correctly pay the correct person
+2. [Backend] Payment problem; architect a way for users to send an invoice for a job, edit the invoice, and correctly pay the correct person
+3. [Mobile] (@doug TODO: add a problem here)

-### PR Review
+#### PR Review
 1. Create a Pull Request in Swift UI, React, Django, and allow candidate to leave comments

+#### Instructions to give to candidates
+1. Download this repo
+2. Create a zip file of the practice problem
+3. Email candidate
+4. Have them open up on their own laptop and let them code in front of you

 ## Phone Screens (in [Wiki](https://github.com/humminghomes/interview-questions/wiki))
 __These questions are meant for the future to filter out candidates__